amadeus4dev/developer-guides/docs/get-started/first-api-call.md

 * In the top right corner of the page, click on [register](https://developers.amadeus.com/register)
 * Complete the form, using a valid email address and click on the `Create account` button.
 An automatic confirmation email will be sent to the email address you registered
-* In the confirmation email you receive, click on `Confirm my account` (Shown below)
+* In the confirmation email you receive, click on `Confirm my account`

 ![email_confirmation](../images/email_confirmation.png)